JahnnyDev/Crayon/README.md

 # Crayon
-based on much better projects like openTK and GLFW.net this is really just my own experiment in rendering. if you have ideas on how to make this actually good im open to suggestions
+based on much better projects like openTK and GLFW.net.
+This is really just my own experiment in rendering.

+If you have ideas on how to make this actually good i'm open to suggestions

 ## Summary
 ### EngineGL